What It Means To Be A Commissioner

-The Commisson was created by gubernatorial Executive Order in 1994 after Congress passed the National and Community Service Trust Act.
+The Commission was created by Gubernatorial Executive Order in 1994 after Congress passed the National and Community Service Trust Act.
 Each state and several territories have a state service commission that administers AmeriCorps programs and promotes volunteerism and service.
 In 1988, the Nevada Commission for National and Community Service became a non-profit organization.
 In 2007, it changed its name to Nevada Volunteers.

 Nevada Volunteers receives its primary revenue to support the Commission and its programs through the Corporation for National and Community Service.
 Additionally, the state of Nevada provides much of the matching funds for administration.
 The commission also raises funds to support itself and its programs via special events and in-kind donations.

 Being appointed by the Governor of Nevada is the only way to become a commissioner/board member for Nevada Volunteers.
 The board of directors establishes a recruitment matrix in order to make recommendations to the Governor based on the required and desired background.
 You may be invited to apply by the Commission or asked directly by the Governor.
 Submission of your resume is helpful Appointments can be made on a rolling basis.
 A commissioner is subject to a background check.

 Please contact the Commission’s Executive Director at (775) 825-1900 or by e-mail to further explore the possibility of serving your state as a Nevada Volunteers Commissioner.